 Choosing what RC FPV aircraft to use for your first attempts at FPV should be a very straight forward decision.
-It should be a model you are very comfortable flying, it should be a slow & stable flyer, and it should of course be reliable.
+It should be a model you are very comfortable with and skilled at flying it.
+It should be a slow & stable flyer, and it should of course be reliable.

 Likewise if you fly over houses or other occupied areas (which is usually illegal so you should never be doing it anyways), you best choose a light foam airplane to keep liability at bay if you lose control of the aircraft or it has a mechanical/electrical failure and falls out of the sky onto the unsuspecting terrestrial beings below.

-Just the thought of flying a big 700 or 800 size RC helicopter by first person view out of visual range and over occupied areas scares the living daylights out of me (it should scare you too).
+Just the thought of flying a larger 550 to 800 size RC helicopter by first person view out of visual range and over occupied areas scares the living daylights out of me (it should scare you too).

 On the other